AphoticL/Natashi-s-ECL-Docs/docs/basics.md

 [-10000];	    // Highest register.
 ```
 # [-99xx.0f]
 A build-in register that returns a float.
-An in-depth list is currently under construction.
+An in-depth list is currently [here](registers).

 **Examples:**
 ```ecl